 - S (ASCII code 83 decimal) STOP button.
-Tester will behave as if the on-screen STOP button had been pressed.
+Tester will behave as if the onscreen STOP button had been pressed.
 If a test is not in progress or the STOP button is not currently being displayed, this command is ignored. - X (ASCII code 88 decimal) export currently loaded process.
 When the HBLT is waiting for the START button, sending an X causes the HBLT to export the process presently being run via the serial channel exactly as if it had been EXPORTed via the Engineering Menu.
-Note that decimal points are omitted; tests set for atmospheres show numbers that actually represent atmospheres times ten (e.g., a target pressure of 100 is actually 10.0 atmospheres).
-PSI and kPa units are represented straightforwardly. - Y (ASCII code 89 decimal) redirect parallel port output to serial port.
-Used by Windows 95 software to redirect reports to the Windows application. - y (ASCII code 121 decimal) restores parallel port output back to original port. - Z (ASCII code 90 decimal) resume a test stopped by S command, burst, or leak.
+Note that decimal points are omitted.
+See Appendix B for units description. - Y (ASCII code 89 decimal) redirect parallel port output to serial port.
+Used by Pressure Manager to redirect reports to the Windows application. - y (ASCII code 121 decimal) restores parallel port output back to original port. - Z (ASCII code 90 decimal) resume a test stopped by S command, burst, or leak.
 If a burst or leak stopped the test, the cylinder is refilled.
 If stopped in a pressurized state, the HBLT is re-pressurized.